 To his delight, Chris woke up starting the very next morning feeling almost normal.
 The anxiety and stomach pain was significantly reduced, and over time seemed to be heading down to zero.
 He could wake up, eat breakfast and enjoy his family in the mornings before work without significant further nervous episodes.

-Anxiety is uncomfortable so that it motivates you to do something about a problem.
-Simply bringing the problem to conscious awareness and figuring out a plan of action will often be sufficient to calm the nerves.
+Because anxiety is uncomfortable, it motivates you to do something about the problem.
+Bringing the problem to conscious awareness so that you can figure out a plan of action will often be sufficient to calm the nerves.
 If not, looking more deeply to find and neutralize the biological or subconscious triggers can lead to a breakthrough.